sybrew/the-seo-framework/readme.txt

 TODO test changes of `get_expected_sitemap_endpoint_url()`.
 TODO update `https://theseoframework.com/docs/api/constants/`
 TODO fix 'back to top' on extension pages thanks to our new font.
+TODO test all deprecated methods
+TODO deprecate is_wc_shop et co. for real.

 **For everyone:**